evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/exceptions.rst

    handling in C, most floating point operations are not checked.

-.. exception:: RecursionError

-   This exception is derived from :exc:`RuntimeError`.
-It is raised when the interpreter detects that the maximum recursion depth (see :func:`sys.getrecursionlimit`) is exceeded.

-   .. versionadded:: 3.5
-      Previously, a plain :exc:`RuntimeError` was raised.

 .. exception:: ReferenceError

    This exception is raised when a weak reference proxy, created by the